Woodstock, Illinois: Public transit

 Woodstock's railroad station is the penultimate passenger stop on Metra's Union Pacific Northwest Line, which originates from Ogilvie Transportation Center in downtown Chicago and ends in Harvard, Illinois.
-At Woodstock, Metra offers passengers 9 daily trains to Chicago on weekdays, with 11 returning outbound.
+At Woodstock, Metra offers passengers 14 daily trains to Chicago on weekdays, with 13 returning outbound.
 Between 400 and 500 passengers use the train daily for travel to Chicago or other suburban communities along the line.

 This direct link to the city was historically instrumental in Woodstock's growth as a city, and remains an attractive option for local commuters and residents to reach Chicago.
 As a result, Woodstock's use of the system is greater than that of nearly half of the Metra system's other outlying stations, many of which serve larger or geographically nearer communities.

 Other public ground transportation is limited to Pace bus route 807, which connects downtown Woodstock with downtown McHenry.

 Major roads

-U.S. Route 14 once took drivers through the heart of downtown Woodstock, but a modern bypass now curves around the city's southwest border.
+U.S. Route 14 once took drivers through the heart of downtown Woodstock, but a bypass now curves around the city's southwest border.
 Illinois Route 47 runs through the city in the north–south direction.
 Illinois Route 120's western terminus is in northwest Woodstock, and continues east past Woodstock's downtown and into rural McHenry County.